 HOW DID WE ROAST THIS COFFEE?

-This coffee is being roasted by Ian T. from 28th March to 21st April in Long Island City, Queens.
-We typically use the Loring Kestrel roaster for this profile.
+This coffee is being roasted by Ian T. from August 13 to September 6 in Brooklyn.
+We use the Loring Kestrel roaster for this profile.
 We have strict guidelines for each of the coffee profiles, and this roast has to pass the development time ratio test as measured in real-time by the roasting software, Cropster.
 Once it does, it is approved for production.

 - 3.0 = exceptional roast - exceeds expectations

 - 2.5 = on par with profile - matches expectations

 - 2.0 = good roast, but 1 or 2 elements could be improved - needs improvement

 - 1.5 or lower = failed - do not ship

 Less than 24 hours after roasting, we bag your coffee in our production facility in Greenpoint, Brooklyn.
 Our production team is led by Anthony and Torie, and supported by a rotating cast of local artists, musicians and independent professionals.

 AT YOUR HOME

 Brew this coffee with your favorite home brewer and enjoy the taste of incredible coffee!
 Here are a few tips on how to make the best coffee on each brewer.